-So why, people are asking, do we need conventions?
+So why, people areasking, do we need conventions?
 Why not replace the convention with something like a national primary?
 This would involve campaigning across the nation, chiefly through television, by those who want their party's nomination.
 Then, instead of the state primaries and the convention, each party would have a nation-wide primary, where party members in all 50 states would decide directly who they want to run for the presidency.
 But others say conventions are necessary, because the party system would fall apart if representatives of state and local branches couldn't get together every four years to meet and talk with one another (along with whooping it up for five days).
-Senator Eugene J. Mc-Carthy has even proposed holding conventions every two years--in election other years to discuss national issues.
+Senator Eugene J. Mc-Carthy has even proposed holding conventions every two years -- in election IS THIS REALLY NECESSARY? years to nominate candidates, and in other years to discuss national issues.